ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 #### 4.1 Perception

 MoveIt! uses a concept called __Planning Scene__ to provide information about an environment situation.
 The Planning Scene combines the following information:
-* __Robot State:__ The state of the robot, i.e. its joint configuration
+* __Robot State:__ The current state of the robot, i.e. its current joint configuration
 * __Collision Objects:__ A set of (known) collision objects.
 A collision object is defined by its geometry and its pose
 * __Visual Information:__ Information retrieved from a visual sensor

-Now, in order to consider visual information within the Planning Scene, we need to specify on which ROS topics such sensor information can be received.
+Now, in order to consider visual information within the Planning Scene, we need to specify from which ROS topics such sensor information can be received.
 Therefore we will add a new configuration file within the lbr_moveit_config that specifies all required information.

 Create a new file `sensor_kinect.yaml` with the following content and save it within `lbr_moveit_config/config`.
 ```